 - 1. Security Studies and Geopolitics, in relation to the rise of multipolarity and the unfolding crisis in Ukraine. - 2.
 International Political Economy, in relation to the Sustainable Development Goals and the backlash of the Covid-19 pandemic. - 3.
-Global Governance and International Organizations, in relation to the rise of cryptocurrencies. - 4.
-Cybersecurity, in relation to the growth of Big Data, digital infrastructures, and State sovereignty.
+Global Governance and International Organizations, in relation to the rise of cybersecurity challenges and the disruptions caused by cryptocurrencies. - 4.
+Artificial Intelligence, Data Science and some of their applications in the field of international relations.